-Keeping social insurance efficient and financially viable
+Keeping social insurance efficient and affordable

-It is 0.05 before 12
+It is 0.85 after 12

-Total social security contributionAccording to Section 28d of the German Social Security Code (SGB IV), the total social security contribution includes all contributions to the social security branches financed jointly by employees and employers, i.e. pension, health, unemployment and long-term care insurance.
-The special contribution to statutory health insurance (1.3%) and the supplementary contribution for childless persons to social long-term care insurance introduced on January 1, 2005 (0.25% and 0.07% respectively on average for all members) are thus also included in the total social insurance contribution.
+According to Section 28d SGB IV, the total social insurance contribution includes all contributions based on pay to the social insurance branches jointly financed by employees and employers, i.e. pension, health, unemployment and long-term care insurance.
+The average additional contribution in statutory health insurance (1.6%) and the additional contribution for childless persons in social long-term care insurance (0.6%), which was introduced on January 1, 2005 and has been increased since July 1, 2023, are therefore also part of the total social insurance contribution.

 Links and PDFs on the topic

 Comply with the 40% upper limit for social contributions

 According to the federal government's social budget, employers' share of funding for all social benefits (33.8%) was lower than that of the state (34.1%) and higher than the social contributions of insured persons (30.4%).
 Since the coronavirus crisis and the need for additional financing by the state for compensation, vaccines and testing, among other things, the state has been slightly ahead of employers in terms of financing expenditure.
 However, with the expiry of the last coronavirus measures, it is assumed that employers will once again become the largest financiers of the welfare state.